Height reduction for local uniformization of varieties and non-archimedean spaces: Introduction

 \subsubsection{Global conjectures}

 A classical conjecture asserts that any function field $K$ over a perfect ground field $k$ possesses a smooth projective model $X$.
 Later it was strengthened to the desingularization conjecture that any model $X$ possesses a modification $f\:X'\to X$ with a $k$-smooth $X'$, in particular, the family of smooth models is cofinal.
 Even more generally, modern conjectures expect that any integral qe scheme $X$ possesses a blowing up $X'$ which is regular.
-Some other strengthenings are to require $f$ to be projective or even a blowing up, to also resolve a divisor $D\subset X$, to find a canonical resolution, etc.
+Here we use qe instead of quasi-excellent and refer to \cite[\S2.3]{absolutedesing} for definition and basic properties.
+Some other strengthenings consist in requiring that $f$ is projective or even a blowing up, a divisor $D\subset X$ is also resolved, a canonical resolution is constructed, etc.

-There is a very similar set of conjectures for schemes over valuation rings $R$.
-The classical semistable reduction conjecture asserts that if $R$ is discrete valued, then up to a finite separable ground field extension any smooth proper variety over $k=\Frac(R)$ possesses a semistable proper model over $R$.
-Again, a stronger semistable modification conjecture asserts that up to a ground field extension any model can be blown up to a semistable one, and one can consider more general classes, at least the class of all valuation rings, at cost of replacing semistability by log smoothness.
+There is a very similar set of conjectures for schemes over a valuation ring $R$.
+The classical semistable reduction conjecture asserts that if $R$ is discretely valued, then up to a finite separable ground field extension any smooth proper variety over $k=\Frac(R)$ possesses a semistable proper model over $R$.
+Again, a stronger semistable modification conjecture asserts that up to a finite separable ground field extension any model can be blown up to a semistable one, and one can consider more general classes of ground rings, at least the class of all valuation rings, at cost of replacing semistability by log smoothness.
 In addition, and this is the main goal of this paper, one can study the analytic case, when $k$ is real valued complete and one looks for nice formal models of smooth $k$-analytic spaces.
 The same conjectures apply also in this case.
 Since they are rather folklore and hard to find in the literature we provide a precise formulation in Conjecture~\ref{logsmoothconj} followed by a discussion of what is known so far.